Growing Garlic Info

 If you order more seed garlic than you have room in your garden for, you can do what many customers do: Eat the small cloves!

-Garlic is usually planted in early October in the north, and from November through January in the south.
-Northern growers should plant four to six weeks before the ground freezes in order to insure good root growth prior to winter.
+Garlic is usually planted October-November in the north, and from November through January in the south.
+Northern growers should plant two to four weeks before the ground freezes in order to insure good root growth prior to winter.

 Labeled cloves in Net Rope bags; ready to plant